liferay/liferay-docs/discover/portal/articles/02-web-experience-management/03-staging-content-for-publication/01-enabling-staging/02-enabling-remote-live-staging.markdown

 # Enabling Remote Live Staging [](id=enabling-remote-live-staging)

-When you enable Remote Live staging, the remote site becomes the live environment and the current site becomes the staging environment.
+When Remote Live staging is enabled for a site, a connection is established between the current site and another site on a remote Liferay server.
+The remote site becomes the live environment and the current site becomes the staging environment--an instance of Liferay used solely for staging.
 The remote (live) Liferay server and the local (staging) Liferay server should be completely separate systems.
 They should not, for example, share the same database.
 When Remote Live staging is enabled, all the necessary information is transferred over the network connecting the two servers.
+Content creators can use the staging server to make their changes while the live server handles the incoming user traffic.
+When changes to the site are ready to be published, they are pushed over the network to the remote live server.

 When applying patches to a remote staging environment, you must apply patches to all of your servers being used.
 Having servers on different